Oct. 9- Astorga: 20 miles, six and one-half hours

-It’s a long walk today, but swapping stories with our friends from Utah and New Hampshire makes the day fly by.
+The walk seems unusually long, but swapping stories with our friends from Utah and New Hampshire makes the day fly by.

-Everyone walks at their own pace, stops at different towns along the way and may take a rest day.
-When you run into someone you haven’t seen in a while, you are so happy to reconnect.
+Tradition dictates that it is “your Camino.”
+You walk at your own pace, stop at different towns along the way and decide if/when a rest day is necessary.
+When you run into someone you haven’t seen in a while, you are so happy to reconnect and it usually results in lots of hugs and a celebratory glass of wine.
 There is such a wonderful feeling of camaraderie, but it’s all in the moment.
 You can have an intensely personal conversation with someone, then never see them again.
-It is said that the Camino provides; sometimes you find that a stranger’s words were just what you were searching for all along.
+It is said that the Camino provides; what you need may magically appear and a stranger’s words may be just what you were searching for all along.

 We follow the signs to the old city and finally find our hotel called Descansa Wendy.
 It’s a lovely guesthouse.
-The table is already set for breakfast in the sun room with blue and white china on a white linen tablecloth and the menu sounds great.
+The table is already set for breakfast in the sun room with blue and white china on a white linen tablecloth and the menu sounds delicious.
+What a lovely treat!

 We run into our California friend on the street and she joins us for dinner.

 Oct.
 10- Rabanal del Camino: 13 miles, 4 and one-half hours

 It’s cold this morning, 45 degrees, but once the sun comes up, we take off our jackets.

 We run into a big group that we know, including some from Australia that we had lost track of.
 We all stop to see a lovely church and then around the next corner are surprised to see a man dressed in medieval costume with his pet hawk (photo opportunity for a donation),